-We hereby certify that, to the best of our knowledge, this report and its contents, have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards Board of Trustees Fairfax County Police Officers Retirement System October 24, 2017 Page ii of Practice set out by the Actuarial Standards Board.
+We hereby certify that, to the best of our knowledge, this report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board.
 Furthermore, as credentialed actuaries, we meet the Qualification Standards of the American Academy of Actuaries to render the opinions contained in this report.
 This report does not address any contractual or legal issues.
 We are not attorneys, and our firm does not provide any legal services or advice.